 In response, the AOSF aims to mobilise both conventional and sustainable finance for Africa through a variety of methods.
 Working with the private sector to improve their environmental, social and governance (ESG) metrics will be a key part of the Observatory’s mandate.

-“The Observatory aims to help companies get to grips in terms of sustainable finance,” Nabil Jedlane, Professor at ENCG Tanger and Chairman of the Scientific Council of AFN, told African Business.
+“The Observatory aims to help companies get to grips in terms of sustainable finance,” Nabil Jedlane, professor at l’École Nationale de Commerce et de Gestion (ENCG) Tanger and chairman of the Scientific Council of AFN, tells African Business.
 “It will monitor the transformation and commitments of the African financial sector towards more sustainable and responsible finance.”

 AOSF uses SPIscore, an indicator that measures the ESG performance of companies and stakeholder satifaction.